kenatiod/MUT/Understanding Machine Understanding.md

 #### 3.2.1 -- Taking a step

-{ Insert illustration of a man and a woman in a coffee shop }
+{ Insert Fig. 3.2.1 -- illustration of a man and a woman in a coffee shop }

 _Bob and Alice meet in the coffee shop across the street from Semparic Systems_